section-engineering-education/engineering-education/content/articles/searching-and-sorting-techniques/index.md

 **Algorithm**

-Step 1: pick the first item on an array.
+Step 1: Pick the first item on an array.

 Step 2: Compare the picked item to the rest of an array's items.